learn-co-curriculum/map-filter-lab-python/README.md

 As you might have guessed, `x` here is a variable and the `lambda` function simply adds 5 to it.
 Now that you understand how to write `lambda` functions, use `map` to apply the `lambda` function above to add 5 to every number in the `numbers` list.

 Note that you don't always have to use `x` as the variable.
-You can define the variable with any name you want as long!
+You can define the variable with any name you want as long as the syntax is correct!

 The cool thing is that `lambda` functions are *fully* customizable.
 They are not just limited to numeric applications.
 You'll see how `lambda` functions can be used to transform text data below with the Yelp data set.